FC Elektron Veliky Novgorod: Club history

 The club predecessor, FC Elektron Novgorod, played in the Soviet Second League from 1969 to 1977.

 The new club was formed in 2022, based on an existing football academy called Elektron, and received a professional license for the 2022–23 season of the Russian Second League.

-Current squad

-As of 22 February 2023, according to the Second League website.
+Before the 2024 season, Elektron moved to Nizhny Novgorod and was re-registered as FC Volna Nizhny Novgorod Oblast.